vmware-archive/clarity/BUILD.md

 * All the Typescript files for the sample application are transpiled to ES5 and moved to `dist/`, respecting their path relative to `src/`.
 This means templates and styles should use relative paths, they will still be in the same place after the build.
-* All the Typescript files for clarity components excluding the demo components (which means all Typescript files in `src/clarity/` that are not `*.spec.ts`, `*.mock.ts` or under the `demo` directories) are first moved to `tmp/clarity-angular`, next to their templates and compiled styles.
+* All the Typescript files for clarity components are inlined, transpiled to ES5, and moved to `dist/clarity-angular/`.
-  Similarly, all the Typescript files for the demo components are first moved to `tmp/clarity-demos`.
-  In the case of demo components, we then convert the relative path import for the components into absolute paths.
-After that, we inline said templates and styles in the `@Component` decorator.
-  We then transpile them to ES5, and move them directly to `dist/clarity-angular/` and `dist/clarity-demos` if we are building for a dev environment.
 This way, each component fits neatly into a single Javascript file, without external HTML or CSS.
-Also note that during this transpilation, we produce Typescript declaration files (`*.d.ts`) for each of these components and move them to `tmp/definitions`.
+Also note that during this transpilation, we produce Typescript declaration files (`*.d.ts`) for each of these components.
 * All `*.spec.ts` and `*.mock.ts` files, containing the unit tests and mocks for Clarity's components, are transpiled to ES5 and moved to `dist/tests/`.